Millions of cars are recalled every year — here’s why

 Proactive approach by automakers

 Today’s automakers are far more proactive in detecting and addressing vehicle issues than they were in the past.
 Quality teams work closely with service centers and vehicle development teams to monitor emerging issues in near real time.
-With OTA, they can monitor thousands of cars´ behaviour and pinpoint issues more easily.
+With OTA, they can monitor thousands of cars´ behavior and pinpoint issues more easily.
 When a pattern of similar complaints or failures emerges across a specific model or component, it often triggers a more thorough investigation.
 If the issue poses a safety risk or affects a large enough number of vehicles, it may lead to an official recall.

 But the process doesn’t stop there.
 Once a defect is identified, it’s traced back to the vehicle program, where engineers can revise the design or replace the affected component in ongoing production.
 Suppliers are notified and held accountable, ensuring that faulty parts don’t continue entering the supply chain.
 This continuous feedback loop is a key reason why vehicles produced later in a model’s lifecycle are typically more reliable than early-production units.